anmicius0/sonatype-resource-automation/README.md

 The request body follows the same format as `POST /repositories`.

+> **Note:** For `DELETE /repositories` the API validates the payload strictly: a delete request may either target a specific repository (`Shared=false`, `AppID` required, `PackageManager` required) or perform an offboarding-style cleanup (`Shared=true`, `AppID` required, `PackageManager` must be empty).
+A `DELETE` with `Shared=true` and an empty `AppID` is rejected by the API; use the offboarding flow to remove shared access, clean up app artifacts, and automatically revoke the Owner role in the associated IQ Server organization.

 3. Get a job status (polling):

 ```http
 GET /jobs/:jobID
 ```

-The GET returns the job object with totals and any failed requests.
-Response field names are camelCase.
+The `GET` returns the job object with totals and any failed requests.
+Response field names are `camelCase`.

 Example `curl` usage (create):